 Needless to say, I was exhausted, cranky, and could barely function at work the next day.
 I was always sick because my poor immune system couldn’t fight anything without sleep, which just made sleeping even more difficult.

-I knew that I needed to get more sleep, and I tried everything to get it.
+I knew that I needed to get more sleep.
 After a lot of trial and error, these are my top 15 tips to get more sleep.

 1. Track your sleep